How to buy a second home in 2025: A 7-step guide

 01: What do I need to buy a second home?

 To buy a second home, you’ll need to secure financing (unless you plan on paying in cash) and a real estate agent to help you navigate the home buying process.
 Alternatively, you can buy a second home through Pacaso and take advantage of our financing partners.
-An outside agent is not required.

 02: What is considered a second home for tax purposes?

-For tax purposes, a second home is a property that you own but don't use as your primary residence and typically functions as a vacation home.
+For tax purposes, a second home is a property you own but don't use as your primary residence and typically functions as a vacation home.

 03: How can I buy a second home online?